apache/flink/docs/dev/table/sqlClient.md

       WHERE MyField2 > 200
 {% endhighlight %}

-Similar to table sources and sinks, views defined in a session environment file have highest precendence.
+Similar to table sources and sinks, views defined in a session environment file have highest precedence.

 Views can also be created within a CLI session using the `CREATE VIEW` statement: